David Hardman

 Welcome to a Story That History Couldn’t Tell

-First Tour is a powerful firsthand account of a young U.S. Army helicopter pilot sent to Vietnam in 1968, unprepared for how war would shape his life.
-Through vivid memories and reflection, David Hardman shares what it meant to fly combat missions during the conflict’s defining moments and what it took to live with those experiences afterward.
-This is not a glorified war story, but a deeply human one, exploring courage, loss, resilience, and the search for meaning long after the war ends.
+First Tour is a powerful Vietnam War memoir and firsthand account of a young U.S. Army helicopter pilot in the Vietnam War, sent into combat in 1968, unprepared for how deeply war would shape his life.
+Through vivid memories and honest reflection, Vietnam veteran David Hardman shares what it meant to fly dangerous combat missions during defining moments such as the Tet Offensive, Khe Sanh, and the A Shau Valley and what it took to live with those experiences long after returning home.

 About First Tour

-In 1968, David Hardman arrived in Vietnam as a young, newly trained helicopter pilot with dreams of flying and serving his country.
-What he encountered instead was a war that reshaped his understanding of fear, responsibility, and survival.
-First Tour chronicles his experiences flying combat missions during major operations such as the Tet Offensive, Khe Sanh, the A Shau Valley, and the Taj Mahole.
+In 1968, David Hardman arrived in Vietnam as a newly trained Army aviator with dreams of flight and service.
+Instead, he entered one of the most complex conflicts in American history.
+This gripping military memoir book chronicles his time flying high-risk combat missions as a helicopter pilot during major operations, including the Tet Offensive, Khe Sanh, the A Shau Valley, and the Taj Mahole.

 David Hardman

-Vietnam Veteran • U.S. Army Helicopter Pilot • Memoirist
+Vietnam Veteran • Combat Helicopter Pilot • Military Memoirist

 David Hardman served two combat tours in Vietnam as a U.S. Army helicopter pilot, flying dangerous missions during some of the war’s most intense operations.
-Shot down nine times, he survived the physical dangers of combat while carrying home the emotional weight that so many veterans know all too well.
+Having been shot down nine times, David survived the physical dangers of combat while carrying home the emotional weight that so many veterans know all too well.

 - Linda M.